soniah/blog/content/posts/2007-12-04-svn-over-an-ssh-tunnel.md

   - Ssh
   - Subversion
 ---
-Often a subversion server is on an internal server that can&#8217;t be reached by a DMZ server, and ssh+svn isn&#8217;t setup.
-Here&#8217;s a quick recipe for ssh tunnelling from the subversion server to the DMZ server and using svn.
+Often a subversion server is on an internal server that can't be reached by a DMZ server, and ssh+svn isn't setup.
+Here's a quick recipe for ssh tunnelling from the subversion server to the DMZ server and using svn.

 <!--more-->